Leslie Bibb

-Leslie Louise Bibb (born November 17, 1974) is an American actress and model.
-Bibb first appeared on television in 1996 with minor roles in a few series, and on film in 1997 with a small role in Private Parts.
-Her first recurring TV role was in The Big Easy (1997).
-For her role as Brooke McQueen on the WB Network dramedy series Popular, she received a Teen Choice Award for Television Choice Actress.
-She has appeared in the Marvel Cinematic Universe as Christine Everhart in Iron Man (2008), Iron Man 2 (2010), What If...?
-(2021), and several viral marketing campaigns in which the character hosts WHIH Newsfront.
-She appears as Grace Sampson/ Lady Liberty in the Netflix series Jupiter's Legacy (2021).
+Leslie Louise Bibb (born November 17, 1973) is an American actress and model.
+She first received wider attention for playing Brooke McQueen on the WB teen series Popular (1999–2001).
+Bibb later portrayed journalist Christine Everhart in Marvel Cinematic Universe projects, including Iron Man (2008) and Iron Man 2 (2010).
+Her television work in the 2020s includes Grace Sampson on Netflix's Jupiter's Legacy (2021), Dinah Donahue on Apple TV's Palm Royale (2024), and Kate in season three of HBO’s The White Lotus (2025).

 Early life

-Bibb was born in Bismarck, North Dakota, and raised in Lovingston in Nelson County, Virginia.
+Bibb was born in Bismarck, North Dakota, and raised in Lovingston, Virginia.
 Her father died three years after she was born.
 Bibb subsequently moved to Richmond, Virginia, with her mother and three older sisters, where she attended the all-girls Catholic private school Saint Gertrude High School.

 Career

 Modeling

-In 1990, when Bibb was sixteen years old, The Oprah Winfrey Show and the Elite Agency held a nationwide modeling search.
+In 1990, when Bibb was 16, The Oprah Winfrey Show and the Elite Agency held a nationwide modeling search.
 The celebrity judges – John Casablancas, Naomi Campbell, Linda Evangelista, and Iman – chose Bibb as the winner.

 After finishing her junior year, Bibb flew to New York City to sign a contract with Elite Agency and modeled over that summer and went on a trip to Japan.
 Bibb returned to the United States for her senior year and graduated in 1991.

-Throughout her modeling career, Bibb has appeared on the cover of several magazines, including CosmoGirl, 944, Seventeen, Gear, Paper, L'Officiel, Teen, FHM, Stuff, YM and Fit.
+Bibb has appeared on the cover of several magazines, including CosmoGirl, 944, Seventeen, Gear, Paper, L'Officiel, Teen, FHM, Stuff, YM and Fit.
 She was featured on the 2001 FHM calendar and on the Maxim Uncut 2001 15-Month calendar.
 In 2008, Bibb appeared in a television commercial for Almay Pure Blends.